Genki-S/tmux-watch/README.md

 `watch` command, for tmux panes.

+## Motivation

+So many times, I fire long-running process and leave computer, and when I get back I'm faced with timed out `[sudo] password for USER:` prompt and failed process.
+This is not right, the process (or something which can monitor that process) should send me push notification if it needs my attention.

+tmux-watch can be used to solve this problem, and potentially more problems I don't yet know.

 ## Quick start with example program

 If `notify-send` doesn't work in your environment, this example doesn't work.